iridl/iridl.github.io/docsrc/server/index.md

 # Server Installation

-These pages provide instructions install CentOS Stream on a new system and initialize the server with the pre-requisites to running the Data Library.
+These pages provide instructions to install CentOS Stream on a new system and initialize the server with the prerequisites to running the Data Library.

 ```{toctree}
 hwrequirements